-Deverell Place is a quiet cul-de-sac in Milton's Coates neighbourhood, a pocket defined by family-oriented townhome developments and easy access to major corridors.
+Deverell Place is a quiet cul-de-sac in Milton's Coates neighbourhood, a pocket of townhomes and detached houses north of Derry Road and west of Thompson Road.

-Public elementary options include Chris Hadfield PS, Anne J. MacArthur PS, and Irma Coulson PS, all within a five-minute drive.
-Catholic elementary draws to Our Lady of Fatima or St. Scholastica, each about six minutes away.
-For secondary, Milton District High School (public) is four minutes by car, while Bishop P.F.
-Reding and St. Francis Xavier serve Catholic students within a five-minute radius.
-The cluster of schools within a short drive makes this street practical for families at different stages.
+Public elementary students on Deverell Place draw to either Chris Hadfield Public School or Anne J. MacArthur Public School, both about a five-minute drive.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School or St. Scholastica Catholic Elementary School, each roughly six minutes away.
+For secondary school, the public catchment is Milton District High School, a four-minute drive, while Catholic students have Bishop P.F.
+Reding Catholic Secondary School and St. Francis Xavier Catholic Secondary School, both about five minutes away.
+The concentration of schools within a short radius makes this corner of Coates a practical fit for families with children at different stages.

 Townhouse inventory on Deverell Place has seen 5 closed sales recently.
 Details below.